 How can I locate Voting Registers for genealogical use?

-Ancestry, MyHeritage and other paid sites also offer some collections online, but you’ll need to have a subscription to access them.
-Here is an example record from one of the early 20th century California voter registers found on Ancestry.
+Here is another example record from one of the early 20th century California voter registers found on Ancestry.

-The absolute best way we have found to locate voting registers is to visit the research wikis on FamilySearch.
+Another excellent way to locate voting registers anywhere online is to visit the research wikis on FamilySearch.
 A search for “voting registers” will bring up helpful pages about what records were created, and where you can find them online and off.
 Add in your specific location of interest for more specific results.

 Although you may need to put some extra effort into locating these somewhat elusive records, Voting Registers are not to be missed and may provide exciting new details about your ancestors.